Concorde: Air France Flight 4590 accident and grounding

+The official findings have been contested by independent investigators and former BA Chief Concorde Pilot Mike Bannister, who argue the crash was the result of an "accident chain" of maintenance and operational errors.
+Evidence presented by the British team indicated that a critical spacer sleeve was omitted from the left main landing gear during maintenance, causing the bogie to become misaligned and the aircraft to veer toward the runway edge before striking the debris.
+Bannister further alleged the aircraft was over its maximum structural takeoff weight and that the flight crew prematurely shut down engine number 2 while at a critically low altitude, violating standard operating procedures.
+Although a French court initially found Continental Airlines criminally liable in 2010, an appeals court overturned the criminal convictions in 2012, while maintaining the civil ruling that left Continental liable for the compensation claims.

 Before the accident, Concorde had been arguably the safest operational passenger airliner in the world with zero passenger deaths, but there had been two prior non-fatal accidents and a rate of tyre damage 30 times higher than subsonic airliners from 1995 to 2000.
 Safety improvements made after the crash included more secure electrical controls, Kevlar lining on the fuel tanks and specially developed burst-resistant tyres.
-The first flight with the modifications departed from London Heathrow on 17 July 2001, piloted by BA Chief Concorde Pilot Mike Bannister.
+The first flight with the modifications departed from London Heathrow on 17 July 2001, piloted by Bannister.
 In a flight of 3 hours 20 minutes over the mid-Atlantic towards Iceland, Bannister attained Mach 2.02 and 60000 ft then returned to RAF Brize Norton.
-The test flight, intended to resemble the London–New York route, was declared a success and was watched on live TV, and by crowds on the ground at both locations.
+The test flight was declared a success and was watched on live TV and by crowds on the ground at both locations.

 The first flight with passengers after the 2000 grounding landed shortly before the World Trade Center attacks in the United States.
-This was not a commercial flight: all the passengers were BA employees.
+This was not a commercial flight; all the passengers were BA employees.
 Normal commercial operations resumed on 7 November 2001 by BA and AF (aircraft G-BOAE and F-BTSD), with service to New York JFK, where Mayor Rudy Giuliani greeted the passengers.